Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.7 - 1.16.5
 Currently Active

+- [JettPack](https://gitlab.com/Titaniumtown/JettPack) - JettPack is an experimental airplane fork with optimizations.
+This includes but is not limited to multithreaded entities and memory optimizations.
+Version: 1.17.1
+Currently Active

 - [jsmc](https://github.com/deoxxa/jsmc) - jsmc is a server for 1.4.2 written in javascript.
 Version: 1.4.2
 Discontinued